jasonjgardner/deno-artwork/README.md

 A small collection of Deno artwork exists at [deno.com/artwork](https://deno.com/artwork), but contributions are no longer accepted there.
 Deno's website had to go closed-source and its [denoland/dotland](https://github.com/denoland/dotland) repository has been turned into a public archive.

-But dry your eyes!
+Dry your eyes!
 Here is a new and improved Deno artwork gallery to take its place.
-Made with Fresh and Deno KV.
+Made with [all the Deno fixins](#exemplary-environment).

 __[artwork.deno.dev](https://artwork.deno.dev "Deno Artwork Gallery")__